shubamsumbria/traffic-violation-eda/README.md

 <a><img src="https://github.com/shubamsumbria66/traffic-violation-eda/blob/main/graphs/plot03.png?raw=true" width="420"/></a>

-- It can be obsev=rved that both male and female drivers aged between 20 to 40 are doing maximum violations, while those above 16 are committing them minimally.
+- It can be observed that both male and female drivers aged between 20 to 40 are doing maximum violations, while those above 16 are committing them minimally.
 It is also evident from the plot that the trend of violations and age group for one gender group follows that of other.
 This implies to the fact that the violations are independent of the gender of a person, obviously considering all other parameters constant.

 2. Distribution in Violation Type